 a paperless process

 John-Paul Boyd Arbitration Chambers uses an electronic, paperless process to streamline mediation, arbitration and parenting coordination processes and provide a fair, speedy and cost-effective resolution of family law disputes.
 Day-to-day communication occurs largely by email and documents are shared and delivered in electronic form through a secure client dropbox.
-Meetings, conferences and hearings may be held in person, by teleconference or by videoconference using Zoom and other services.
+Meetings, conferences and hearings may be held in person, or by teleconference or videoconference using Zoom.

 When it is necessary to meet in person, meetings and hearings can be held anywhere in Alberta and British Columbia that is convenient to the parties and their counsel, and the cost of John-Paul’s travel is not billed to our clients.